JasonDL-trajector/ReactNotion/README.md

 git clone <repository-url>
 ```

-2. Install dependencies for both the client and server folders:
+2. Install dependencies for both the client and server folders.
+Split the terminal to have them both running:

 - **Client**